AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-overview.md

 ---

-# Assets Microservices overview to process assets {#assets-microservices-overview}
+# Asset microservices overview {#asset-microservices-overview}

-Benefits of the Assets Microservices:
+Benefits of the asset microservices:

 * Scalable architecture that allows for resource-intensive asset processing.
 No more out of memory exceptions.
 * Efficient indexing and text extractions that does not impact the performance.